 Criminal Justice Center Courthouse (CCB)

-Greg Hill regarded that offer as too harsh, so he approached the judge and detailed all the flaws and problems with the case.
+Greg Hill regarded that offer as far too harsh, so he approached the judge and detailed all the flaws and problems with the case.
 The judge agreed with Mr. Hill and recommended a plea bargain for our client in which he pled to the 11379 count, the 11352 count was dismissed and the client was assigned just 150 hours of Cal-Trans and a $250 fine.
+The prosecutor took the hint and made that the offer, which our client gladly accepted.

 For more information about the issues involved in this case, click on the following articles: